derrickmehaffy/strapi-hook-freshdesk/README.md

 ### Conversations

+**Core Route -** `strapi.services.freshdesk.conversation`

+Conversations consist of replies as well as public and private notes added to a ticket.
+Notes are non-invasive ways of sharing updates about a ticket amongst agents and customers.
+Private notes are for collaboration between agents and are not visible to the customer.
+Public notes are visible to, and can be created by, both customers and agents.

 - `conversation.createReply(ticketId, reply)`
 - `conversation.createNote(ticketId, note)`
 - `conversation.update(id, data)`
 - `conversation.delete(id)`
 ### Roles

+**Core Route -** `strapi.services.freshdesk.role`

+Roles allow you to create special privileges and profiles specifying what an agent can see and do within your Freshdesk support portal.
+These roles help you classify your team into different sections and assign them capabilities so that they get to do what they need to on their helpdesk, without getting in each other's way.
+They are especially useful for larger teams where there are different groups of employees trying to handle different things.

+> :warning: **All Role APIs require admin privileges on the API Key.**

 - `role.find()`
 - `role.findOne(id)`

 ### Settings

+**Core Route -** `strapi.services.freshdesk.settings`

+Settings are configured through the Admin page of the Freshdesk web app.

 - `settings.get()`

 ### Tickets

+**Core Route -** `strapi.services.freshdesk.ticket`

+A ticket is an issue raised by a requester that need to be solved.
+It could be an urgent, high-priority problem exposing a security vulnerability.
+It could also be low priority question about a free T-shirt.
+Tickets are assigned to agents based on the agent's expertise and on the subject of the ticket.

 - `ticket.create(data)`
 - `ticket.find(filter)`